Industrial Organization

 effort by several OPEC nations or production change in

-e. current prices are high due to strong world demand for
+e.
+2008 prices were high due to strong world demand for oil

 C. Cartel Behavior